atb00ker/terraform-gcp-openwisp/docs/input.md

 setup_database : (Boolean) Setup database inside cluster.
 You would want to
-                    set this as false when you have your own database server or you are using cloud SQL.
+                    set this as false when you have your own database server or you are using cloud SQL. setup_fresh    : (Boolean) Flag to initial setup of openwisp.
+Only required when you are setting up openwisp & openwisp-database for the first time.
 ```
 <a name="gce_persistent_disk"></a>